zakacat/FundamentalsCapstone/DESIGNPLAN.md

 **May 31st / 2021**

 *I would like to import a similar table as the one listed above that references specific files for each component that I said I would add.
 I can include these different coordinating lists/tables in a separate file for ease of reading.*

+*I am now considering starting my project.
+I am not sure how I will start it...
+I think that maybe I should start with a tabbed activity for the main activity and then use a basic activity for the detail activity and then create the settings activity.
+I will need to review the content on tabs then.
+I may take the time to draw up some visualization for simplicity's sake.*

+*According to my table, tabs was covered in Lesson 4 in detail in 4.4 User Navigation...
+It actually starts as a Empty Activity.
+This will make for an easier start.
+I am wondering how difficult it will actually be to display these different RecyclerView items into several different tabs.*

+**June 6 / 2021**

+- *I should add that I also want to add a call and SMS function to the app.
+This will be a fairly simple implementation maybe included as a 'contact' section in the settings*

+- *I am going to continue with the steps of creating the main activity as a tabbed activity with fragments*

+- *I will need to name the a tabs as I create the fragments.
+For my app, I want the tabs to represent the same list of RecyclerView items but in a different order...
+I am thinking maybe 3 tabs is sufficient...
+Alphabetical, by Country alphabetical, and by Meal alphabetical (Breakfast, Lunch, Dinner, Snack)*

+- *I just thought that I would really like this app to be able to provide a shopping list after selecting the one meal or the many meals in the app.*

+- *"The adapter-layout manager pattern lets you provide different screens of content within an Activity"*

+- *FragmentStatePagerAdapter is deprecated.
+I will need to learn how to use FragmentStateAdapter eventually*

+- *When instantiating the PagerAdapter object, I need a FragmentManger object.
+I can call getSupportFragmentManager() to return the FragmentManger required for interacting with fragments in this activity...
+All these calls to background objects sometimes confuse me...*

+- *I followed the course description of setting up a tab layout.
+I made a couple small adjustments with the padding and I altered the text color of the tab text...
+However, much of this will change when I get to the part where I start adjusting the theme and fine tuning the design.
+I think I will save this for the end.*

+-